eClipZe88/MyConkyConfig/README.md

 ### :point_up_2:PLEASE NOTE:point_up_2: ###
 If you have more than two cores then you have to add them manually.
 A sample is at line 60.
+For a better look use a dock (e.g. plank) and move the (task)bar to the top of the screen.

 ENJOY(●'◡'●)